OpenGamma/OG-Platform/docs/og-analytics/calculators/results.rst

 **Market quotes sensitivity**

-The third step consist in multiplying the sensitivity to the parameters by the Jacobian matrix to obtain the market quote sensitivity.
+The third step consists in multiplying the sensitivity to the parameters by the Jacobian matrix to obtain the market quote sensitivity.

 The (generalised) Jacobian matrices are stored in the **CurveBuildingBlockBundle**.
 It contains, fore each curve, the curve on which it depends and the transistion matrix between market quotes and curves parameters.
 In the above example the object look like: